-IPCC launches sixth round of Scholarship Awards
+IPCC launches Seventh Round of Scholarship Awards

-GENEVA, March 3- The Intergovernmental Panel on Climate Change (IPCC) has launched a call for applications for the sixth round of its scholarship awards.
+GENEVA, March 15- The Intergovernmental Panel on Climate Change (IPCC) has launched a call for applications for the sixth round of its scholarship awards.
+The call runs from 10 March to 2 April 2023.